braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/ab_testing_with_random_buckets.md

 subplatform: Ideas and Strategies
 page_order: 7

-tools: campaigns
 page_type: tutorial
-description: "This how-to article goes over the concept of A/B testing and how you can use in your Braze campaigns."
+description: "This how-to article goes over the concept of A/B testing and variants and how you can use them in your Braze campaigns."
+page_type: reference
+tool:
+  - Campaign
+  - Dashboard
 ---
 # A/B Testing with Random Buckets

-> This article will cover the concept of A/B testing, how to use it in your Braze campaigns, as well as how to assign and implement random bucket numbers to help gather useful data.
+> This article will cover the concept of A/B testing and Variants, how you can use them in your Braze campaigns, as well as how to assign and implement random bucket numbers to help gather useful data.

 A random bucket number is a user attribute that can be used to create uniformly distributed segments of random users.
 These segments can be leveraged to conduct A/B tests for campaign variants over an extended period of time.